 Data Storage.
 Contractor will provide sufficient storage capacity to meet the needs of the State at no additional cost.

 Data Backup.
-Contractor will conduct, or cause to be conducted, daily back-ups of State Data and perform, or cause to be performed, other periodic offline back-ups of State Data on at least a weekly basis and store and retain such back-ups as specified in Schedule A. Contractor must, within five (5) Business Days of the State’s request, provide the State, without charge and without any conditions or contingencies whatsoever (including but not limited to the payment of any fees due to Contractor), an extract of State Data in the format specified by the State.
+Contractor will conduct, or cause to be conducted, daily back-ups of State Data and perform, or cause to be performed, other periodic offline back-ups of State Data on at least a weekly basis and store and retain such back-ups as specified in Schedule A. Contractor must, within five (5) Business Days of the State’s request, provide the State, without charge and without any conditions or contingencies whatsoever (including but not limited to the payment of any fees due to Contractor), an extract of State Data in a mutually agreed upon format

 Data Restoration.
 If the data restoration is required due to the actions or inactions of the Contractor or its subcontractors, Contractor will promptly notify the State and complete actions required to restore service to normal production operation.
 If requested, Contractor will restore data from a backup upon written notice from the State.
 Contractor will restore the data within one (1) Business Day of the State’s request.
 Contractor will provide data restorations at its sole cost and expense.

 Disaster Recovery.
-Throughout the Term and at all times in connection with its actual or required performance of the Services, Contractor will maintain and operate a backup and disaster recovery plan to achieve a Recovery Point Objective (RPO) of four hours, and a Recovery Time Objective (RTO) of twenty-four hours (the “DR Plan”), and implement such DR Plan in the event of any unplanned interruption of the Hosted Services.
-Contractor’s current DR Plan, revision history, and any reports or summaries relating to past testing of or pursuant to the DR Plan are attached as Schedule F. Contractor will actively test, review, and update the DR Plan on at least an annual basis using industry best practices as guidance.
-Contractor will provide the State with copies of all such updates to the Plan within fifteen (15) days of its adoption by Contractor.
+Throughout the Term and at all times in connection with its actual or required performance of the Services, Contractor will maintain and operate a backup and disaster recovery plan to achieve a Recovery Point Objective (RPO) of eight hours, and a Recovery Time Objective (RTO) of twenty-four hours (the “DR Plan”), and implement such DR Plan in the event of any unplanned interruption of the Hosted Services. .
+Contractor will actively test, review, and update the DR Plan on at least an annual basis using industry best practices as guidance.
+Contractor will provide the State with copies of all such updates to the Plan are provided upon request by the State.
 All updates to the DR Plan are subject to the requirements of this Section 4; and provide the State with copies of all reports resulting from any testing of or pursuant to the DR Plan promptly after Contractor’s receipt or preparation.
 If Contractor fails to reinstate all material Hosted Services and Software within the periods of time set forth in the DR Plan, the State may, in addition to any other remedies available under this Contract, in its sole discretion, immediately terminate this Contract as a non-curable default.

 SCHEDULE D – Attachment 1 – Contact List